securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ### **Step 2: User Authenticates and Grants Consent**
 - The authorization server presents a login page to the user, where they authenticate (e.g., enter their username and password).
-- After authentication, the authorization server displays a consent screen, asking the user to approve or deny the client’s requested access (e.g., “Allow ClientApp to access your profile?”).
+- After authentication, the authorization server displays a consent screen, asking the user to approve or deny the client's requested access (e.g., "Allow ClientApp to access your profile?").
 - If the user grants consent, the authorization server generates an **authorization code**.

 ### **Step 3: Authorization Server Redirects Back to Client**
-- The authorization server redirects the user’s browser to the client’s `redirect_uri`, appending the following query parameters:
+- The authorization server redirects the user's browser to the client's `redirect_uri`, appending the following query parameters:
   - `code`: The authorization code (short-lived, typically valid for a few minutes).
-  - `state`: The same `state` value sent by the client (to verify the request’s integrity).
+  - `state`: The same `state` value sent by the client (to verify the request's integrity).

 **Example Redirect URL**:
 ```